All Episodes

 She means it.

-Now, Greenspan went up there what i when at the end of their careers or when they know that they're not depending on the town anymore, and they're not depending on all the players in the game for their reputation, they can tell the truth.
+At the end of their careers or when they know that they're not depending on the town anymore and they're not depending on all the players in the game for their reputation, they can tell the truth.

-And Greenspan went up there and said the real problem here is the subprime mortgage crisis.
+And Greenspan went up there and said, the real problem here is the subprime mortgage crisis.

-We had Congress and members of two administrations demanding that banks lend money to people who had no business being lent to.
+We had Congress, and he's testifying this special committee, we had Congress and members of two administrations demanding that banks lend money to people who had no business being lent to.

-He didn't, those are my words, but he said it point blank.
+Those are my words, but he said it point blank.

 Nobody heard him say it.